Oahu, Hawaii Hiking – A Trip Report

 Oahu, Hawaii Attractions – A Trip Report

-A rental car goes a long way in making efficient use of the time in Oahu, unless the entire plan is sun worshiping in Waikiki – the island though small is still spread-out and public transportation is just a namesake option for tourists as invariably time is lost hand over fist trying to follow their schedules.
-This was a deviation from our regular airliner and the $20 baggage fee for the first item in United Airlines was so unpalatable that we chose to do carry-on baggage only.
+This was a deviation from our regular airliner (Southwest) and the $20 baggage fee for the first item in United Airlines was so unpalatable that we chose to do carry-on baggage only.
 We learned we too could pack light and save time by shunning the baggage facility.
 Also, as car rentals centers are off-site and involve a shuttle it is best to factor in an additional hour.
 An additional expense seldom encountered at other places is the parking garage fee at the hotels which can average $20 per day.

 As for residential neighborhoods, the suburbs win hands down in the nicer area category.
-Except for the areas right by the beach, most of the city areas of Honolulu are tailor-made for the working class - understandably so - most of the hotels are located around Waikiki Beach and the city of Honolulu surrounds Waikiki beach making it a prime business and tourist location.
+Except for the areas right by the beach, most of the city areas of Honolulu are tailor-made for the working class - understandably so - most of the hotels are located around Waikiki Beach and the city of Honolulu surrounds Waikiki beach, making it a prime business and tourist location.
 Our hotel located in Kuhio Avenue, the first parallel street to Kalakaua Avenue that hugs Waikiki beach had great views of the ocean, but as the location was adjacent to International Marketplace, quiescence were not among its virtues as the night progressed.
 IHOP, Denny’s, and Chili’s were all within a few blocks and so were local options.
-Premium options like the Waikiki Starlight Luau at the Hilton Hawaii Village are also within walking distance.
+Premium options like the Waikiki Starlight Luau at the Hilton Hawaii Village were also within walking distance.

 1. Arizona Memorial: Definitely a must for every American, this memorial is the site where the USS Arizona sank following the Japanese attack on Pearl Harbor on December 7, 1941.
 It is the resting place of 1102 of the 1177 service men killed.
 To place in context, the overall death toll in the Pearl Harbor attack was 2350.
 The visitor center displays memorabilia related to the Pearl Harbor attack and also runs a 23-minute documentary film.
 A Navy boat provides transportation out to the 184-foot structure.
 It spans the mid-portion of the sunken battleship.
 It has observation areas and a shrine with a marble wall engraved with the names of those killed on the USS Arizona.
 There is a headcount limit at the memorial of around 4500 people per day, hence, it is better to plan this visit for earlier than later in the day (first tour – 7:45 AM), especially on holidays.
 Tickets and parking are both free.
 Also, as a security measure, no bags are allowed.

 2. Fire Works over Waikiki Beach: The fireworks is the finale of the Music and Dance show at the poolside of the Hilton Hawaii Village that happens every Friday at 7:45 PM and lasts 10 minutes – the event is known to keep Hawaiian time.
-The best location to experience the fireworks are from the beach or the concrete pier in front of the Outrigger Reef on the Beach hotel – either side of the hotel, has public access pathway to the beach from Kalia (Parallel Street to Kalakaua).
+The best location to experience the fireworks are from the beach or the concrete pier in front of the Outrigger Reef on the Beach hotel – either side of the hotel has public access pathway to the beach from Kalia (Parallel Street to Kalakaua).
 Tickets are $20 per person for the event with poolside seating and non hotel guests can participate as well.

 3. Kuhio Beach Hula Show: The one-hour show is at the Kuhio Beach Hula Mound on Waikiki Beach on Kalakau Avenue at Uluniu on Tuesdays, Thursdays, Saturdays, and Sundays at 6:30 PM.
 The event showcases authentic Hawaiian music, Hula performances, and entertaining commentary.

 4. Beaches: There are plenty of beaches in Oahu.
-Waikiki as expected is the most popular and crowded.
+Waikiki is the most popular and crowded.
 Hanauma Bay (100 Hanauma Bay Road, Honolulu, HI - $7.50 Fees for non-resident adults apply) is an extremely popular snorkeling destination – for snorkeling, it is best to be among the first as otherwise both parking and renting equipment can be an issue.
 North Bay beaches offer the best waves and relatively lesser crowds but by Oahu standards considered a long drive (30 miles) away.

 5. Hiking: Even though Oahu is not known for hiking, there are some outstanding opportunities around Oahu and most are free.
 Highlights include the hike to the Diamond Head Monument ($5 per vehicle fee applies – Diamond Head Road & 18th Avenue, Honolulu, HI - 0.8 mile one-way but still can be strenuous as you climb 560 feet and involve both steep stairways and a tunnel) and the Manoa waterfalls (3860 Manoa Road, Honolulu, HI - 0.8 mile one-way - slightly less strenuous, definitely not the beaten track).